-A lot has changed since the last post on ICOs in summer 2016.
+A lot changed for initial coin offerings during the summer 2016.

 Lawmakers have noticed